adrien2p/statistical-js/README.md

 ### Performance

-To provide you the best performance, the library have a cache system to keep last result saved in case you execute the same caclulation later.

-> To have more information how configure settings to override default value, you can go to the [perfomance section !](https://github.com/adrien2p/statistical-js/wiki/Performance)
+To provide you with the best performance when using statistical-js, this library has implemented a variable cache system to save the last calculations. you can go to [perfomance section !](https://github.com/adrien2p/statistical-js/wiki/Performance)

 #### Actualy support